-Once proposals have been filtered to those with an acceptable base level of efficiency per the above guideline and any other constraints which may exist in a given year, they will be evaluated and ranked based on the following criteria:
+Once proposals have been aggregated and determined to meet basic service standards as set forth in this document, they will be evaluated and ranked based on the following criteria:

 Efficiency of a service proposal will be evaluated using assumed costs/savings of the proposal against projected ridership growth/reduction and assumed fare revenue changes.
 The overall measure of efficiency will be the projected net cost / savings per passenger gained / lost.